reshawnlofters/portfolio-website/README.md

 # Portfolio Website

 ## Overview
-Explore my portfolio to learn more about me and my personal projects in Software Engineering and Data Science.
+My portfolio allows you to explore my projects and learn about my skills and experience in Software Engineering and Data Analysis.

-Visit my portfolio at [reshawnlofters.com](https://reshawnlofters.com/).
+To explore my portfolio, visit [reshawnlofters.com](https://reshawnlofters.com).

 ## Technologies Used
-- HTML, CSS, JavaScript, Git, GitHub Pages
+- JavaScript, HTML, CSS, Git, Microsoft Azure Cloud

 ## Author
 This portfolio is developed and maintained by Reshawn Lofters.
-For inquiries, suggestions, or feedback, please contact Reshawn Lofters at reshawnalofters@gmail.com.
+For inquiries, suggestions, or feedback, please email [reshawnalofters@gmail.com](mailto:reshawnalofters@gmail.com).

+## License
+This project is licensed under a Custom License.
+See the [LICENSE](./LICENSE) file for details.